digital-solver/portfolio-website/README.md

 Front End Skillset:

 - Experience building high-quality, scalable applications using React and Angular
-- Proficiency in UX/UI design, creating visually appealing and user-friendly interfaces
+- Expertise in UX/UI design, creating user-centric, engaging, and high converting interfaces
+- Extensive experience in Figma for wireframing, marketing materials, and interface design, including interactive prototypes
-- Skilled in HTML5/CSS3, including modern layout techniques and semantic standards
+- Skilled in HTML5/CSS3, including modern semantic standards and layout techniques
 - Experience with responsive web design, optimizing websites/apps for various devices
-- Proficiency in Figma for wireframing, marketing materials, and interface design, including interactive prototypes
 - Experience integrating APIs/data sources into web applications
 - Familiarity with data visualization libraries such as D3.js and recharts
 - Knowledge of user testing techniques to gather feedback and improve UX